-Philip Lymbery is Chief Executive of the leading international farm animal welfare organisation, Compassion in World Farming, Visiting Professor at the University of Winchester and Vice-President of Eurogroup for Animals, Brussels.
-He is an award winning author, ornithologist, photographer, naturalist and self-confessed animal advocate.
-For 25 years Philip has worked extensively on animal welfare issues, wildlife and the environment.
-He is a recognised thought leader, his lectures taking him across the globe to meet and exchange ideas with like minded specialists, experts and individuals.
+Philip works extensively on issues relating to industrial agriculture, including its impact on animal welfare, wildlife and the environment.
+He is a recognised thought leader with his lectures taking him across the globe to meet and exchange ideas with like-minded specialists, experts and individuals.
 He regularly commentates in the media and on speaker platforms about the global effects of industrial farming, including on animal welfare, wildlife, soil and other natural resources, as well as the need for a more balanced, regenerative food system.